nlohr1/BOM-List-with-JS-inserted-and-clickable-Pictures/README.md

 # BOM-List with clickable Pictures
-HTML-File with "Bill of Materials" for any Project, herewith including clickable pictures.
+HTML-File with "Bill of Materials" for any Project, including clickable pictures.

 To create a BOM-List, each CAD-Program has its own Output-format, mostly (text-)CSS-format, although programs also may output item-lists per HTML-File.
 Advantages of this format: Readable in each Browser